August49/August49/README.md

 - [ ]  Testing: using frameworks such as jest, mocha

 - [ ]  SEO best practices
-- [ ]  performance best practices: Use techniques like lazy loading, code splitting, and caching.
+- [ ]  performance best practices: Use lazy loading, code splitting, and caching techniques.
 - [ ]  security best practices: Implementing secure authentication, and authorization mechanisms. sanitizing user input to prevent SQL injection attacks and other security vulnerabilities.

 - [ ]  Database Integration